 Desired Outcome: An emergency back-up plan is in place for each participant.
-During the initial and annual face-to-face visits, a participant and his/her case worker collaborate to determine the best plan for the participant.
+During the initial and annual assessments, a participant and his/her case worker collaborate to determine the best plan for the participant.
 Together, the participant and the case worker complete or update the Emergency Back-Up Plan form (SOC 827) to capture the action elements of the back-up plan.
 A copy of the completed form is retained by the participant, ideally in a readily accessible location.
 The case worker places a second copy of the form in the participant's case file.

-QA Function: County and CDSS QA staff review case files to confirm that an emergency back-up plan is in place and a copy of the Emergency Back-Up Plan form is present in each participant's case file.
+QA Function: County and CDSS staff review case files to confirm that an emergency back-up plan is in place and a copy of the Emergency Back-Up Plan form is present in each participant's case file.
 During a home visit, QA staff confirm that the participant possesses an up-to-date copy of their plan.

-Performance Measure 2a - County QA Emergency Back-Up Plan Calculation
+Performance Measure 2a - County QA Emergency Back-Up Plan Calculation of statewide cases reviewed that includes a completed Emergency Back-Up Plan / # of statewide cases reviewed = % of statewide compliance